Menu icon

 Up to 300 kWh included per month

-Free recharging session fees
+Free charging session fees

 €0.55/kWh above included kWh